quickSilverShanks/VidSage/README.md

 This is the recommended way to use this application.
 All the services will be built inside a docker comtainer and its going to take 15-20 minutes depending on internet speed and hardware.
 This is just like installing an application, one its done you can launch and use it next time within just a few seconds.
 Plus, no library gets installed in local, its all in docker land, so enjoy! :smiley:

-**Why 15-20 mnutes?** On its first run it will download images for all the required services as mentioned in `docker-compose-app.yml` file and then downloads the llm model and sentence transformer specified in `.env` file.
+**Why 15-20 minutes?** On its first run it will download images for all the required services as mentioned in `docker-compose-app.yml` file and then download the llm model and sentence transformer model specified in `.env` file.
 It also installs the packages mentioned in `requirements.txt` and indexes available video transcripts in 'app_data' folder.

 * Download the project to local and go to the project folder 'VidSage'.
 * Run docker compose with below command.
 If 'docker-compose' works on your installation, use it instead of 'docker compose'.